Marcelw25/portfolio-landing-page/README.md

 # Marcel's Landing Page

-This will be my first landing page.
+This will be my first landing page and portfolio;

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This project will included html,css,bootstrap, git and github and a lot more awesome skills that I learned in my first 3 weeks at Epicodus.
+This website will include some of the projects that I have worked on and a  brief description about me.
+I hope you enjoy the site!

 ### Built With